-Single-mode, narrow band, continuous-wave (cw) lasers exhibiting wide and continuous wavelength tunability are of considerable interest for a variety of applications including high resolution spectroscopy [1], cooling and trapping [2], as well as sensing [3].
+Continuous-wave lasers exhibiting wide and continuous wavelength tunability are of considerable interest for a variety of applications including high resolution spectroscopy [1], cooling and trapping [2], as well as sensing [3].
 Semiconductor lasers are often used because their lasing wavelength can be easily tuned by changing either the injection current or the chip temperature.
 Distributed Bragg reflector (DBR) and distributed feedback (DFB) lasers provide large tuning range along with narrow linewidth and excellent power and frequency stability.
 However, DBR/DFB lasers are relatively expensive and available only at a few selected wavelengths.
 Fabry-Perot (FP) diode lasers, on the other hand, are cheap and available in a variety of wavelengths, but their tunability can be limited.
-The performance of a FP diode laser can be significantly improved by placing it within an external cavity employing a diffraction grating, either in a Littrow [4,5] or a Littman [6] configuration.
+The performance of a FP diode laser can be significantly improved by placing it within an external cavity employing a diffraction grating, either in a Littrow [4] or a Littman [5] configuration.
 This arrangement substantially reduces the linewidth of the output beam, and allows coarse wavelength tuning; in the case of the Littrow configuration, through rotation of the grating.

-Several groups have addressed the issue of increasing the mode-hop-free (MHF) tuning range of single-mode Littrow-type lasers.
-It has been proposed [7,8] that MHF tuning range can be enhanced by rotating the grating about an optimal pivot point, located precisely at the intersection of the grating plane and plane of the diode's rear facet (Fig. 1).
-Several works [9,10] discussed the sensitivity of the behavior of the laser on the precise location of this pivot point, while other works [11-13] focused on tuning the internal and external cavity lengths in the proper proportion.
-The maximum MHF tuning range reported for ECDLs without electronic feedback [14] or elaborate schemes involving acousto-optic modulators [15] is 110 GHz [10], achieved with AR coated diodes.
-For non-AR coated diodes, the maximum MHF tuning range reported is 90 GHz [11].
+Several groups have addressed the issue of increasing the mode-hop-free (MHF) tuning range of Littrowtype lasers.
+It has been proposed [6,7] that MHF tuning range can be enhanced by rotating the grating about an optimal pivot point, located precisely at the intersection of the grating plane and plane of the diode's rear facet.
+Several works [8,9] discussed the sensitivity of the behavior of the laser on the precise location of this pivot point.
+Later works focused on tuning the internal and external cavity lengths in the proper proportion, resulting in MHF tuning ranges as large as 110 GHz [10-12].

-In this article, we report a simple, single-mode, narrow band, cw Littrow-type ECDL with a 137 GHz MHF tuning range using an "off the shelf" laser diode without AR coating.
-This, to the best of our knowledge, is the largest MHF tuning range among ECDLs using diodes with or without AR coating.
-Our observations lead us to conclude that the short external cavity length, in concert with careful scaling of the variations of the internal and external cavity lengths, are critical to achieving large MHF tuning range, while the precise location of the pivot point of the grating is less important.
+In this article, we report a simple Littrow-type ECDL with a 140 GHz MHF tuning range using "off the shelf" laser diodes without AR coatings.
+This, to the best of our knowledge, is the largest MHF tuning range among ECDLs using diodes without AR coating.
+Our observations lead us to conclude that the short external cavity length, in concert with careful scaling of the variations of the internal and external cavity lengths, are critical to achieving large MHF tuning range, while, the precise location of the pivot point of the grating is less important.

-In the next section, we review the principle behind continuous MHF tuning.
-This is followed by the details of the mechanical design of our ECDL and the method we use to maximize the MHF tuning range.
+We first discuss the principle behind continuous MHF tuning.
+This is followed by the details of the mechanical design of the ECDL and the method used to maximize the MHF tuning range.
 Measurements of the tuning range, including applications in spectroscopy, are then presented, followed by the conclusion.